Susanna Tapani

 Susanna Tapani Bio

-Susanna Jenni Tapani, born on 2 March 1993, is a Finnish multi-sport athlete who competes in ice hockey, ringette, and in-line hockey.
-She plays professional ice hockey for the Boston Fleet of the Professional Women’s Hockey League (PWHL) and is a member of both the Finnish national ice hockey team and the Finnish national ringette team.
-Known for her versatility and skill, Tapani has made significant contributions to her teams and has achieved notable success in international competitions.
+Susanna Jenni “Suski” Tapani (born 2 March 1993) is a Finnish multi-sport athlete who competes in ice hockey, ringette, and in-line hockey.
+She plays professional ice hockey for the Boston Fleet of the Professional Women’s Hockey League (PWHL) and represents Finland on both the national ice hockey and ringette stages.
+Standing 1.77 m tall and listed at 65 kg, Tapani is a centre who shoots left and is widely regarded as one of the most decorated Finnish players of her generation.

 Early Life and Background